 Dana 44 vs Dana 60: Center Section

 When I refer to the center section, I am referring to all the gearing, as well as the center section housing.
-The center section housing is what holds your differential, so the housing doesn’t actually have to be super strong unless you have a bunch of horsepower.
+The center section housing is what holds your differential, so the housing doesn’t have to be super strong unless you have a bunch of power.

 The gears in the center section of the Dana 44 and the Dana 60 are very different.
 Like I said earlier since There are many different versions of both axles, so I’m going to give the general information of the center section for both.